 - Photocopy of your passport (biographical page and/or expiration page).
 If your visa was stamped in your old, expired passport, send a copy of the biographical and/or expiration page of that passport as well.

 Step 3: Schedule to Have your Complete OPT Application Reviewed by ISP

-After you are informed that your OPT I-20 is ready, make an appointment with Susan Hatchett or Thomas Greene to review the completed OPT application.
+After you are informed that your OPT I-20 is ready, make an appointment with Thomas Greene to review the completed OPT application.
 When you come for the appointment you are expected to have all of the above items (see Step 2) so that ISP can review the material that is otherwise ready to be submitted to USCIS.

 Step 4: Send the complete OPT application to USCIS so that it arrives at USCIS within 30 days of ISP recommending you for OPT.

 Mail copies of everything, along with a $410 application fee and two passport-sized photos.
 If using an NC mailing address on the I-765:

 It will generally take USCIS at least 90 days to process the OPT application and there is no way to expedite the process.
 For his reason, it is important that you apply for OPT at least three months before you hope to have the work authorization and begin your employment.
 You may not begin working until your OPT is approved, you receive your Employment Authorization Document (EAD) from the USCIS and the dates are current.

 Step 6: Maintain your Legal F-1 Status During OPT

 Remember that throughout the entirety of your OPT, your legal immigration status is F-1.
 If you need to renew your visa, it would be an F-1 visa for which you apply; you must maintain a valid travel signature on your I-20 if you are traveling internationally.

 Within 2-3 days of OPT approval you will receive an e-mail instructing you to set up your SEVP Portal.
 You are required to report employment and address updates through the portal.
 While on OPT, students are required to report any of the following within 10 days: